Sedum acre [SEE-dum AK-REE] the goldmoss stonecrop is a low growing, perennial flowering, evergreen succulent plant.

 As a decorative plant, it goes great as a houseplant and looks beautiful with other succulents.

-Outdoors, grow it as a hanging plant, a rockery plant and as a ground cover plant for hot sites.
+Outdoors, grow it as a hanging plant, a rockery plant and as a ground cover plant for hot sites like rock gardens.

 A powdered version of Goldmoss is also used as a treatment for many illnesses and conditions including bloating.